GraphQLSwift/Graphiti/README.md

 #### Subscription

-This library supports GraphQL subscriptions.
-To use them, you must create a concrete subclass of the `EventStream` class that implements event streaming functionality.
+This library supports GraphQL subscriptions, and supports them through the Swift Concurrency `AsyncThrowingStream` type.
+See the [Usage Guide](UsageGuide.md#subscriptions) for details.

+If you are unable to use Swift Concurrency, you must create a concrete subclass of the `EventStream` class that implements event streaming functionality.
 If you don't feel like creating a subclass yourself, you can use the [GraphQLRxSwift](https://github.com/GraphQLSwift/GraphQLRxSwift) repository to integrate [RxSwift](https://github.com/ReactiveX/RxSwift) observables out-of-the-box.
 Or you can use that repository as a reference to connect a different stream library like [ReactiveSwift](https://github.com/ReactiveCocoa/ReactiveSwift), [OpenCombine](https://github.com/OpenCombine/OpenCombine), or one that you've created yourself.

-## Star Wars API example
+## Additional Examples

-Check the [Star Wars API](Tests/GraphitiTests/StarWarsAPI/StarWarsAPI.swift) for a more complete example.
+For a progressive walkthrough, see the [Usage Guide](UsageGuide.md).
+The [Star Wars API](Tests/GraphitiTests/StarWarsAPI/StarWarsAPI.swift) provides a fairly complete example.

 ## Contributing